 The programme Digital Culture aims to motivate and support cultural organisations to independently take advantage of the possibilities of digitalisation.
 At the same time, it encourages them to creatively and critically examine digital culture and develop it further in a community-oriented manner.
 How can museums, theatres, concert halls and literature houses respond to technological innovations?
 What forms of presentation, production and communication with visitors can benefit these organisations most?
 So far, only a few cultural organisations in Germany have developed and instituted digital concepts and services or expanded their activities in this direction.
-This is mainly due to the fact that artistic administrators lack the competence and expertise to assess and/or implement these highly-dynamic digital technologies and services.
+This is mainly due to the fact that artistic administrators lack the competence and expertise to assess and implement these highly-dynamic digital technologies and services.
 Digital Culture applies an open-access and open-source approach.
-The programme consists of three modules:
+The programme Digital Culture consists of three components:

 Funding is awarded to develop and implement digital projects in the areas of digital curating, digital artistic production, digital presentation and communication.
 The applying institutions should collaborate in partnerships comprised of at least two cultural organisations together with digital experts in order to acquire competence, share knowledge and content, and present their activities in open networks.
 Such partnerships are eligible to receive up to 880,000 euros from the Federal Cultural Foundation for projects lasting four years.
-For larger partnerships, another 160,000 euros can be granted for each additional participating organisation.
-This module has been allocated a total of 15.8 million euros.
+For partnerships with more than two cultural institutions, the maximum funding amount which can be applied for increases by 160,000 euros for each additional organisation.
+The Digital Fund has a total of 15.8 million euros at its disposal.

 To provide potential applicants with information and advice, the Federal Cultural Foundation is organising information tours through Germany.
 The Foundation will regularly hold Digital Labs to provide ongoing support, encourage exchange between the funded institutions and partnerships, and examine the progress achieved in model projects abroad.
 It also plans to organise a nationwide Idea Congress comprised of workshops, academic colloquiums, international excursions and advanced training seminars for staff of the cultural organisations.